Type: Arcas weather rocket launcher

 This pressure pushed on the back of a piston attached to the nozzle end of the rocket, accelerating it along the launch tube. the rocket was supported inside the tube by plastic spacers which fell away from the rocket, along with the piston, as it left the launcher.
 The Arcas rocket emerged from its launcher tube at just under 200 feet per second and accelerated relatively slowly.

-Patrick Air Force Base, Florida provided the museum display in January 1974.
+Patrick Space Force Base, Florida provided the museum display in January 1974.

 - Arcas Exhibit